Liu-Cheng/graph-database-accel-survey/README.md

 - Anand Padmanabha Iyer, Li Erran Li, Tathagata Das, and Ion Stoica.
 2016.
 Time-evolving graph processing at scale.
 In Proceedings of the Fourth International Workshop on Graph Data Management Experiences and Systems (GRADES '16).
 ACM, New York, NY, USA

+- Julian Shun and Guy E. Blelloch.
+2013.
+Ligra: a lightweight graph processing framework for shared memory.
+In Proceedings of the 18th ACM SIGPLAN symposium on Principles and practice of parallel programming (PPoPP '13).
+ACM, New York, NY, USA, 135-146.

+- Julian Shun.
+An Evaluation of Parallel Eccentricity Estimation Algorithms on Undirected Real-World Graphs.
+Proceedings of the ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), pp. 1095-1104, 2015.

+- Julian Shun, Farbod Roosta-Khorasani, Kimon Fountoulakis and Michael Mahoney.
+  Parallel Local Graph Clustering.
+Proceedings of the International Conference on Very Large Data Bases (VLDB), 2016.

 ### Graph Compression
 - Zhou, Fang.
 "Graph compression."
 Department of Computer Science and Helsinki Institute for Information Technology HIIT (2015): 1-12.